Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Fidelity Decay and Observables Evolution

 \subsection{Exponential Fidelity Decay: Lorentzian LDOS}

-In systems with two-body interactions, the density of states is Gaussian instead of semicircular.
-The shape of the LDOS becomes dependent of the strength of the perturbation and on the energy,
+In realistic systems with two-body interactions, the density of states is Gaussian instead of semicircular.
+In this case, the shape of the LDOS depends of the strength of the perturbation and on the energy,

 of the initial state.
-For states close to the middle of the spectrum, as the strength of an instantaneous global perturbation applied on $\widehat{H}_\text{I}$ increases from zero, the LDOS broadens from a delta function to a Lorentzian form, and eventually reaches a Gaussian shape.
-Closer to the edges of the spectrum, the distributions are skewed~\cite{Torres2013}.
+For $E_{\text{ini}}$ close to the middle of the spectrum, as the strength of an instantaneous global perturbation applied on $\widehat{H}_\text{I}$ increases from zero, the LDOS broadens from a delta function to a Lorentzian form, and eventually reaches a Gaussian shape.
+Closer to the edges of the spectrum, the distributions are skewed~\cite{Torres2013,Torres2014PRAb}.

 A Lorentzian distribution leads to the exponential fidelity decay~\cite{expRef,Cerruti2002,FlambaumARXIV,Flambaum2000A,Flambaum2001a,Flambaum2001b,Weinstein2003,Emerson2002},